In hypothesis testing, two types of errors can be made: Type I and Type II errors.

 If you do reject your null hypothesis, then it is also essential that you determine whether the size of the relationship is practically significant.

-The hypothesis test procedure is therefore adjusted so that there is a guaranteed “low” probability of rejecting the null hypothesis wrongly; this probability is never zero.
+Therefore, the hypothesis test procedure is adjusted so that there is a guaranteed “low” probability of rejecting the null hypothesis wrongly; this probability is never zero.

 Therefore, for type I and Type II errors remember that falsely rejecting the null hypothesis results in an error called Type-I error and falsely accepting the null hypothesis results in Type-II Error.